foxypool/hddcoin-blockchain/README.md

 INSTALL INSTRUCTIONS:

-Easily nstall using the binaries available in our [Releases page](https://github.com/HDDcoin-Network/hddcoin-blockchain/releases) or build from Source.
+Easily install using the binaries available in our [Releases page](https://github.com/HDDcoin-Network/hddcoin-blockchain/releases), or build from Source.

 When installing for the first time on Linux, pull from the repository using:

 - git clone https://github.com/HDDcoin-Network/hddcoin-blockchain.git

-When upgrading, pull all latest changes to the repository since your last install using:
+When updating/upgrading, pull all latest changes to the repository since your last install using:

 - git clone https://github.com/HDDcoin-Network/hddcoin-blockchain.git -b main